![]() |

 Variation two:

-Basically similar to variation one, built for use in the Middle East.
-It
+Basically similar to variation one, built for use in the Middle East

 was provided with a special air filter, mounted at the right hand above